Man City on brink of title as Chelsea tighten grip on fourth place

 City's 11th successive away victory in the Premier League equalled the English top-flight record.

-They ere languishing in 14th place in late November but a blistering run since then has carried them to the brink of a third title in four seasons.

-The treble chasers could also add the Champions League to that haul.
+City have already won the League Cup this season and could also add the Champions League to their haul.

 On Tuesday, City will attempt to reach their first Champions League final when they defend a 2-1 lead in the semi-final second leg against Paris Saint-Germain.